A biopsy is a test of tissue from the body. A lab will check the sample to see if there is something unusual about it.

 Talk to your doctor if you do not get better or you have problems, such as:

 If you think you have an emergency, call for emergency medical services right away.

 American College of Surgeons

 Biopsy.
-Radiology Info website.
-Available at: http://www.radiolo....
-Accessed November 13, 2012.
+Radiological Society of North America Radiology Info website.
+Available at:

 Schoonjans JM, Brem RF.
 Fourteen-gauge ultrasonographically guided core-needle biopsy of breast masses.
 J Ultrasound Med.
-2001;20:967-972.
+2001;20(9):967-972.

-6/3/2011 DynaMed's Systematic Literature Surveillance https://dynamed.ebscohost.com: Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
+6/3/2011 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T905141/Treatment-for-tobacco-use : Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
 Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.
 Am J Med.
-2011;124(2):144-154.e8.
+2011;124(2):144-154.